firojahmad121/core/README.md

   * [PHP IMAP][6]
   * [PHP Mailparse][7]

-To require UVDeskCoreBundle into your symfony project, simply run the following from your project root:
+To require the core framework bundle into your symfony project, simply run the following from your project root:

 ```bash
 $ composer require uvdesk/core-framework